Maduro declared winner in disputed Venezuela election

 Voting centers across Venezuela appeared largely empty for the election despite assurances from government officials that millions had turned out to vote by midmorning.

-Turnout in the previous three presidential elections averaged around 79 percent.
+Turnout in the previous three presidential elections averaged around 79%.
 Chavez, after taking office in 1999, eliminated mandatory voting in Venezuela.

 Opposition leaders said the lifeless voting centers were evidence that Venezuelans heeded their call to abstain from voting in an election they contended was certain to be rigged in favor of Maduro’s socialist policies.